Azure/terraform-azurerm-avm-ptn-monitoring-amba-alz/examples/custom-policy-assignment/README.md

 <!-- BEGIN_TF_DOCS -->
-# Custom Architecture
+# Custom policy assignments

-This example demonstrates how to deploy the AMBA ALZ pattern using an existing custom management group hierarchy.
+It is possible to tailor the Policy Definitions that are deployed and assigned by developing custom archetypes.
+This example demonstrates a situation where only Service Health is deployed:

+- Deploy using a custom management group hierarchy defined by architecture definition file in the local library.
+- Use a custom root archetype to ensure that the Service Health policy definitions and assignments are deployed.

 ```hcl
 data "azapi_client_config" "current" {}